-We encourage you to familiarize yourself with the policies of the Washington School of Psychiatry.
+We encourage you to familiarize yourself with the policies of the Washington School of Psychiatry as written below and the most current Bulletin (AY 2021-2022).
 School-wide policies and procedures communicate our expectations of WSP community members and rules for the operation, organization, and programming of the School, including policy relating to students.

 Notes: Individual programs and centers may have additional policies.
 Such policies, however, do not override school-wide policies.

 WSP reserves the right to make changes at any time to reflect changes in federal or state law, school policy and procedures, rules of the WSP Board of Directors, and fee changes.
 Information is subject to such changes without prior notice and does not constitute a contract between the School and its students, volunteers, contractors, and staff.

 The Washington School of Psychiatry is approved by the American Psychological Association to sponsor

 continuing education for psychologists.
 The Washington School of Psychiatry maintains responsibility

 for its programs and its contents.

 The Washington School of Psychiatry is authorized by the Board of Social Work Examiners in Maryland

 to sponsor social work continuing education learning activities and maintains full responsibility for its